Arrow Greentech Ltd. Showcases Sustainable Water-Soluble Film Innovation at ICSCE Buyer-Seller Meet 2025 - www.lokmattimes.com

 Arrow Greentech Ltd. Showcases Sustainable Water-Soluble Film Innovation at ICSCE Buyer-Seller Meet 2025

-SMPL Dubai [UAE], February 7: Arrow Greentech Ltd. is excited to share the success of its recent participation in ...
+Dubai [UAE], February 10: Arrow Greentech Ltd. is excited to share the success of its recent participation in India's largest Crop ...

 Arrow Greentech's participation at the ICSCE Buyer-Seller Meet 2025 was a highlight, as the company presented its pioneering water-soluble film technologies and eco-friendly packaging solutions.
 Their presence at Booth No. 31 offered attendees the chance to engage with the company's flagship product, Watersol™.
 A sustainable and innovative packaging solution designed to enhance the efficiency of agricultural inputs while minimizing environmental impact.